+Security management degree programs are a leading career choice for individuals to pursue a specific area of security.
+However, persons considering such a career have to decide what area of security management they want to pursue and what level of training they need.
 The training for security careers can range from a two-year associate degree to a PhD.
-A person has to decide if he wants to be in the field, in a management position, or does he intend to be in an educational or consulting division.
+A person has to decide if he wants to be in the field, in a management position or does he intends to be in an educational or consulting division.

 Many people do not understand security personnel.
-A search of the Internet about average pay for security personnel shows the first two pages, are dominated with links about what armed and unarmed security guards working in banks, bowling alleys, department stores, or other similar facilities, make each year.
+A search of the Internet about average pay for security personnel shows the first two pages, are dominated by links about what armed and unarmed security guards working in banks, bowling alleys, department stores, or other similar facilities, make each year.
 Therefore, it is difficult to predict how much a person going into security management will earn each year.

 As the accepted definition of security personnel grows beyond the typical uniform guard to include people who work for government agencies, police departments, and private companies with people to protect and computerized information to guard, the range of salaries will become more apparent than they are today.

 Thus, knowing that it is not easy to predict what kind of salary will be offered for that first job, the decision has to be made regarding what the next step will be.
 There are many options, but there is one thing to remember.
 If security management offers a serious interest, then pursuing a degree will help provide the qualifications that may be needed in the future.

 When determining the best degree choice, an individual must decide whether a security degree is going to lead to the desired career.
 If not, is it going to be a temporary job to try out or used to lead into another field?
 Thus, it is best to have an idea of what the various security careers are about.

 What Skills are Required to be a Security Manager?